MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 - If a rule is active, it affects real-time production traffic, and all events of this type are evaluated against the rule.
 - If a rule is inactive, it doesn't affect production traffic.

+### Draft rules

+When you create or modify rules, Fraud Protection automatically saves your work in progress with the status of *Draft*.

+-	If you create a new rule which has never been published before, Fraud Protection automatically sets the rule status to *Draft only*.
+-	If you make changes to a rule that has previously been published, Fraud Protection saves your modifications in progress as a draft.
+- Fraud Protection automatically sets the rule status as either *Active (with Draft)* or *Inactive (with Draft)*, depending on the status of the published rule.
+- Both the published version of the selected rule as well as the draft version can be viewed as side-by-side tabs.

+> [!NOTE]
+> Drafts are accessible only to the author.
+If you want to share your rules with your team, you must publish them.

 ### Samples

 When you create or edit a rule, the **Sample** pane appears on the right side of the page.
 This pane has two sections: one for the *payload sample* and one for the *score sample*.